AI Data Center Power - Market Intelligence

 Google Series E InvestmentDec 2025Google participated directly in $462M round

-Google committed to 24/7 carbon-free energy for all operations by 2030.
-Solar and wind can't deliver this because of intermittency.
-Enhanced geothermal provides 90%+ capacity factor baseload power - exactly what Google's data centers need.
-When your customer also becomes your investor, it's validation of long-term commercial viability.
+Google committed to 24/7 carbon-free energy across all operations by 2030.
+Solar and wind can't do it on their own because they're intermittent.
+Enhanced geothermal runs at 90%+ capacity factor - the kind of baseload Google's data centers need.
+The customer is also an investor, which is its own signal.

-Google also holds a right-of-first-refusal on Fervo's output, reinforcing the data-center demand thesis behind the company.
+Google also holds a right-of-first-refusal on Fervo's output.

 Market Opportunity